Algolia is one of the most successful developer-focused companies in the world.

 Learning 23: Account-based marketing (ABM) is getting big for companies doing enterprise sales.

-Seems like Algolia is getting into ABM which I assume from reading some public Linkedin descriptions.
+Seems like Algolia is getting into ABM and ABS (Account based sales), which I assume from reading some public Linkedin descriptions.

 It is an enterprise motion but at the scale of Algolia, it certainly makes sense.